ziggythehamster/workling/README.markdown

 ## Starting up the required processes

 Here's what you need to get up and started in development mode.
+Look in config/starling.yml to see what the default ports are for other environments.

     sudo starling -d -p 22122
     script/workling_starling_client start